AIMILab/Diagnostics/WSI Pre-processing/README.md

 **D. List of visualization parameters**
 1) Level (vis_level): Downsample level to visualize the segmentation results.
-2) Visualize line (line_thickness): to visualize the segmentation results, Positive integer, in terms of the number of pixels occupied by the drawn line at level N.
+2) Visualize line (line_thickness): Positive integer, in terms of the number of pixels occupied by the drawn line at level N to display the segmentated results.